yoshakami/WaccaCircle/README.md

 button 23: left half of the inner circle (the center of this segment is the left aka pi)<br>
 button 24: right half of the inner circle <br>
 <br>
-## WaccaCircle
-same as WaccaCircle24 but without the x-axis, y-axis, sl0-axis, and sl1-axis.<br>
-So there is no overlap in controls.

-## WaccaCircle12
-buttons 1 to 12 mapped clockwise (top is 12) for the whole circle<br>
-no axes

 ## WaccaCircle32